 Create a storyboard that outlines each scene of your video infographic.
 You could sketch it out on paper or use digital drawing tools, whatever works.

-The storyboard helps you visualize how your data and script fit together.
-Think of it as the skeleton on which you build your video.
+Storyboarding helps you visualize how your data and script fit together.
+Think of a storyboard as the skeleton on which you build your video.
 It also helps sort out the timing of your video so that your voiceover and your animation are in sync.

-To get further inspiration, make a list of industry favorite explainer video production companies.
-Make a list of their portfolio of work and observe the visual style they have used for their client videos.
+To get further inspiration, make a list of industry-favorite explainer video production companies that specialize in infographics.
+Review their portfolios and observe the visual styles they have used in their client videos.

 Once your infographic explainer video is ready, it’s time to export it.
 Make sure to choose the right settings for the platform where your video will be displayed.